-The Board are satisfied that the quality of the data provided by the School is good.
-The quality of Education committee check the academic outcomes against expected outcomes and national and local trends.
-The finance committee check through the internal scrutiny checks and external benchmarking to ensure that school is providing value for money.
+The committee structure continues to be very effective, including the newly formed audit committee.
+The board are satisfied that the quality of the data provided by the school is good.
+The quality of education committee continue to check the academic outcomes against expected outcomes and national and local trends.
+The finance committee check through the internal scrutiny checks and external benchmarking to ensure that the school is providing value for money.
+The key challenge for the year will be managing the school budget in view of the self-funding of the teachers' pay award and the increase in energy prices on an already stretched budget.